VinAIResearch/WaveDiff/readme.md

 ## Dataset preparation ##
 We trained on four datasets, including CIFAR10, STL10, LSUN Church Outdoor 256 and CelebA HQ (256 & 512).

-CIFAR10 and STL10 will be automatically downloaded in the first time execution.
+For CIFAR10 and STL10, they will be automatically downloaded in the first time execution.

 For CelebA HQ (256) and LSUN, please check [here](https://github.com/NVlabs/NVAE#set-up-file-paths-and-data) for dataset preparation.

 For CelebA HQ (512), please follow ....

 Once a dataset is downloaded, please put it in `data/` directory as follows: